wallarm/product-documentation/docs/latest/user-guides/api-specifications.md

         You can change comparison settings at any moment later - after this the comparison will be re-done providing new results.

     * From where to upload: your local machine or URL.
 For URLs, via the header fields you can specify a token for authentication.
     * Whether the comparison should be performed once after specification upload or every hour (the **Perform regular comparison** option is selected by default).
-Hourly comparison allows finding additional shadow APIs as API Discovery discovers more endpoints.
+Hourly comparison allows finding additional shadow and orphan APIs as API Discovery discovers more endpoints.
 Specification uploaded from URL is updated before each comparison.

     ![!API Discovery - API Specifications - uploading API specification to find shadow and orphan API](../images/about-wallarm-waf/api-discovery/api-discovery-specification-upload.png)